PayOnce App

 I conducted surveys using Google Surveys with 20 participants to gather quantitative data to identify trends and patterns in user behavior.

-70% of participants admitted to missing at least one bill payment in the past 3 months.
+70% missed at least one bill in the last 3 months.

 2. Define